 As a provider of certain subscription-based products and services, we are also impacted by laws or regulations affecting whether and how our businesses may periodically charge users for membership or subscription renewals.
 For example, the FTC is currently in the process of amending its Pre-Notification Negative Option Rule to impose additional requirements on the marketing and sale of subscription-based products and services, including double opt-ins for subscription sign-ups, clear and conspicuous disclosure of material subscription terms, a simple cancellation method and an annual renewal reminder.
 If enacted, the proposed rule may require changes to the manner in which our businesses market subscription-based products and services.
 Compliance with the proposed rule could be costly and related changes to our platforms and marketing efforts could adversely affect consumer conversion and renewal rates.
 The proposed rule also expands the ability of the FTC to seek civil penalties and consumer redress for violations.
 In addition, the European Union Payment Services Directive, which became effective in 2018, could impact the ability of certain of our businesses to efficiently process auto-renewal payments for, as well as offer promotional or differentiated pricing to, users who reside in the European Union.
 Similar laws exist in the U.S., including the federal Restore Online Shoppers Confidence Act and various U.S. state laws, and legislative and regulatory enactments or amendments are under consideration in a number of U.S. states.
-The adoption of the proposed rule and/or any other law that adversely affect our business, financial condition and results of operations, particularly in the case of our Dotdash Meredith, Angi Inc. and Care.com businesses.
+The adoption of the proposed rule and/or any other law that adversely affects revenue from subscription-based products and services and/or the manner in which we market and sell such products and services could adversely affect our business, financial condition and results of operations, particularly in the case of our Dotdash Meredith, Angi Inc. and Care.com businesses.